PavanRangani/docs/docs/prd/family/families.md

 Allows to change name of the family.

-Only user with ADMIN role can edit family.

 Allows to change associated users with this family.

 ## Delete Family

 Can be deleted any time.

-Only user with ADMIN role can delete family.

 When family is deleted, all legal entities created under it will also be deleted